 How to remove a lien on a car title

 There are benefits to owning a car in full, without a lien on it.
-It may be cheaper to insure the car, or you could use the title to borrow money with a title loan.
+It may be cheaper to insure the car, or you could use the title to borrow money with title loans in Louisville.
 Whatever your reason for wanting the lien removed from a car title, the only way to make this happen is to pay off the car loan, storage fees, or mechanic’s fees in full.
-Keep making payments until you have finished your obligation to the lienholder.
+Keep making payments until you have finished your obligation to the lien-holder.

 Adding your name back to a title